 Boating Safety Week: Know the Facts

 As Memorial Day Weekend approaches, take some time to refresh your memory on boating safety.
-Memorial Day Weekend means that lakes in Southern Illinois such as Rend Lake, Lake of Egypt, and Kinkaid Lake will be overpopulated with boats.
+Memorial Day Weekend means that lakes in Illinois such as Rend Lake, Lake of Egypt, and Kinkaid Lake will be overpopulated with boats.
 Boating accidents are less common than car crashes however can still be fatal.
 In 2017, there were 4,291 boating accidents in the United States.
 Of the 4,291 accidents, there were 2,629 injuries and 658 fatalities.

 Here are some statistics from the United States Coast Guard